 On the digital front, the campaign featured a site redesign, as well as a social hub, or microsite, where users can see all Nissan-related activity from different social networks.

 The campaign was also carried through to OOH and dealerships using non-traditional billboards and digital showroom podiums, which allow customers to browse each car's features with a few taps.

 Texas A&M University is a massive organization with hundreds of different research institutes & offices.
 Due to its massive size, many of the design and marketing functions are decentralized.
 Over time many offices began exploring and using their own logos, which competed with the Texas A&M University brand.

 Prior to the newly accepted brand architecture, many colleges within the university used their own marks in an attempt to create their own brand.
-This weakened the link between each colleges and the university itself.
+This weakened the link between each college and the university itself.

-AIGA’s student chapter went years without being recognized among the students.
+AIGA’s student chapter at Texas A&M went years without being recognized among the students.
 The letters A-I-G-A simply didn’t communicate any meaning about the group.
 After an intensive rebrand, membership and awareness jumped drastically with long lasting results.
 The student chapter gained local and national recognition.
 This project also received national honors from AIGA, The Professional Association for Design.

 To drive awareness, business cards were made using paint swatches from a local home improvement store.
 These cards were later distributed to students and other organization on campus.

-A website was also launched as a central location for members to receive information and learn about the organization.
+A website was also launched as a central location for members to receive information and learn more about the organization.
 For many around the university, the website served as the first point of contact.